hamza24v/hamza24v/README.md

 -     - Competitive programming
 -     - Learning new technologies
 -     - Personal projects
-- 🌱 I’m currently learning React and Flutter
+- 🌱 What i'm currently up to:
+      - working on projects
+      - refining my technical skills (leetcode)
 - 📫 How to reach me:
 -     email: hamzashueib23@gmail.com

+  Languages proficient in:
+      - python, java, C/C++, Verilog
+  Langauges currently learning:
+      - javaScript, HTML, CSS

 <!---
 hamza24v/hamza24v is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.